 - baked salmon.
 Add a teaspoon of sugar to the vinaigrette and use it to add great flavor on a salmon fillet.

 - white fish.
 Drizzle to top cooked fish and garnish with tomatoes, red onion, and other desired veggies.
+Or use for this frozen fish fillet in air fryer recipe.

 - seafood salad.
 You will need to 4x the recipe and add a teaspoon or two of sugar if you're going to try a salad.
 This amount of vinegar, though absolutely great on oysters, doesn't work out too well on a salad without balancing it with some sweetness.